yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 > 3. Visualization and Reporting
 >    - Generating volcano plots for differentially expressed genes
 >    - Summarizing and presenting functional analysis results
 >
+> 5. Subsetting Samples from the Original AnnData Object
+>    - Extracting AnnData Object with observations of interest
+>
-> 4. Key Takeaways and Recommendations
+> 6. Key Takeaways and Recommendations
 >    - Reviewing the pseudobulk analysis pipeline
 >    - Suggestions for additional analyses and further exploration
 >